gravitee-io/gravitee-platform-docs/docs/apim/releases-and-changelogs/release-notes/gravitee-4.x/apim-4.0.md

 ### Datadog reporter

 The Datadog reporter enables you to push API monitoring metrics and analytics into Datadog, so that you can ensure that your Datadog instance doesn't have any API monitoring blind spots.
 To learn more about the Datadog reporter, please refer to the [Datadog reporter documentation](../../../getting-started/configuration/configure-reporters.md#datadog-reporter).

+### Redis repository plugin

+The Redis repository plugin is now embedded in the default distribution, meaning you do not need to download and install it on your own.
+The Helm chart has been updated accordingly, so no extra configuration is required anymore.